SiPBA/mapBrain/docs/index.rst

 Cite
 ----------------

 1. F.J.
+Martinez-Murcia et al. "Assessing Mild Cognitive Impairment Progression using a Spherical Brain Mapping of Magnetic Resonance Imaging".
+Journal of Alzheimer's Disease (Pre-print).
+2018.
+DOI: `10.3233/JAD-170403 <https://zenodo.org/record/1162669>`_
+2. F.J.
 Martinez-Murcia et al. "A Spherical Brain Mapping of MR images for the detection of Alzheimer's Disease".
 Current Alzheimer Research 13(5):575-88.
 2016.
 DOI: `10.2174/1567205013666160314145158 <https://www.researchgate.net/publication/284022331_A_Spherical_Brain_Mapping_of_MR_Images_for_the_Detection_of_Alzheimer%27s_Disease>`_
-2. F.J.
+3. F.J.
 Martinez-Murcia et al. "Projecting MRI Brain images for the detection of Alzheimer's Disease".
 Stud Health Technol Inform 207, 225-33.
 2014.
-3. F.J.
+4. F.J.
 Martínez-Murcia et al. "A Volumetric Radial LBP Projection of MRI Brain Images for the Diagnosis of Alzheimer’s Disease".
 Lecture Notes in Computer Science 9107, 19-28.
 2015.

 Indices and tables